sujiar37/beadevops/_posts/linux/2018-03-27-boot-linux.md

   6. Runlevels - [ *Tell me the mode* ]

   > Bios performs **POST** [ *power on self test* ] to make sure hardwares all are working fine and also retrieve the informations such as date, time etc from **CMOS** [ *Complementary Metal-Oxide Semiconductor* ].
 It will then look for valid MBR and execute portion *sector0* which is the first *512 bytes* of partitioned data storage such as *Hard Disk* or *CD-ROM* etc.

+  &darrw;

+  > MBR is stands for Master Boot Record